verrazzano/verrazzano/examples/multicluster/todo-list/README.md

    $ KUBECONFIG=$KUBECONFIG_ADMIN kubectl apply -f verrazzano-project.yaml
    ```

-1. Login to the `container-registry.oracle.com` docker registry in which the todo list application image is deployed.
+1. Log in to the `container-registry.oracle.com` Docker registry in which the todo list application image is deployed.
 You
-will require the updated docker config.json, containing you authentication token, for the next step.
+will need the updated Docker config.json, containing you authentication token, for the next step.
    ```
    $ docker login container-registry.oracle.com
    ```